Once upon a time, long long ago, people who couldn’t (or didn’t want to) drive had limited transportation options.

 PRO TIP: As a passenger, you get rated by your driver at the end of your trip (1★ – 5★).
 Treating your driver with respect will result in a great trip for you both…and a high passenger rating for you.

-IN THE EVENT OF NAVIGATION ISSUES, BE UNDERSTANDING
+DO BE UNDERSTANDING IN THE EVENT OF NAVIGATION ISSUES

 Well, guess what.
 Uber drivers sometimes experience similar navigation issues, but instead of being alone in the car, they have one or more passengers with them at the time.There are a few ways you can help out in this situation: